Find out more & book online at 3btraining.com

 This Christmas, to help raise money for Maramalde Trust we are delivery two online Mental Health Awareness courses for a donation of £30 per person which will go directly to the charity.
 This charity raises awareness of loneliness and helps people make new friendships.

-Please find out more about our charity Mental Health Awareness courses here.
+Find out more about our charity Mental Health Awareness courses and learn how they support initiatives like our Loneliness Campaign.